-Any pregnancy following the loss of a baby will be described as ‘high risk’, even if you had a straightforward pregnancy before.
-This term can sound frightening but try to focus on the fact that you will get more support and extra scans and appointments.
-They will monitor your baby’s growth and development very closely.
+Any pregnancy following the loss of a baby shortly after birth will be described as ‘high risk’, even if you had a straightforward pregnancy before.
+This term can sound frightening, but it just means that you will have extra care during your pregnancy.

-Some parents book with a different hospital because they feel like going back to the same hospital would be too painful.
-You can speak to your GP and let them know which hospital you would like to be referred to or you can self-refer on your chosen hospital’s website.
+Some parents choose to be looked after at a different hospital because they feel like going back to the same hospital would be too painful.
+If this is what you want, you can speak to your GP about a referral, or you can self-refer on your chosen hospital’s website.

 Coping with anxiety during pregnancy after loss

 Anxiety is a feeling of unease, worry or fear, that can be mild or severe.
 Everyone feels anxious sometimes, but some people find it hard to control their worries.
 Some people with anxiety also have panic attacks, which can be very frightening.

 The fear of losing another baby can be overwhelming and it’s natural to feel anxious about this.

 Talk to your GP or midwife about how you feel so they can help you find a way to manage your symptoms.